Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 • write an event to evidence/rate_limit.ndjson after each limit application.

-The Verifier makes a decision only in the presence of three pieces of evidence:
+The Verifier makes a decision only if three pieces of evidence are present:

 • JSON Schema requires tenant_id, limit_reason, expires_at;

-• PreToolUse prohibits changing the global limit without a specific client scope;
+• PreToolUse forbids changing the global limit without a specific tenant scope;

-• Given/When/Then shows that one client's burst does not reduce the neighboring client's quota.
+• Given/When/Then shows that one tenant's burst does not reduce a neighboring tenant's quota.

-If any of this evidence is missing, the Verifier returns DENY, even if the patch looks technically plausible.
+If one of these pieces of evidence is missing, the Verifier returns DENY, even if the patch looks technically plausible.

 In an A/B round, the configuration Implementor=local-coder, Verifier=frontier-reviewer may pass.
-The strong Verifier recognizes the sufficient linkage between schema, hook logs, and scenarios.
+A strong Verifier recognizes a sufficient link between the schema, the hook logs, and the scenarios.

 The reverse configuration Implementor=frontier-reviewer, Verifier=local-coder may reject the same approach.
-This happens if the safety proof is hidden in the Implementor's lengthy reasoning rather than extracted into validation.md.
+This happens when the safety evidence is hidden in the Implementor's long reasoning instead of being surfaced into validation.md.

-This does not mean one agent is "right" and the other "wrong."
-The arbitration reveals that the requirement is not sufficiently portable between model tiers.
-The fix must appear as a diff — for example, adding the scenario Given tenant A exceeds burst limit / When tenant B sends normal traffic / Then tenant B quota remains unchanged.
+This does not mean that one agent is "right" and the other is "wrong."
+Arbitration reveals that the requirement is not portable enough between model tiers.
+The fix must appear as a diff — for example, adding a scenario Given tenant A exceeds burst limit / When tenant B sends normal traffic / Then tenant B quota remains unchanged.

 Given tenant A sends 800 req/min